dmae97/roblex-studio-mcp-server/README.md

 The `find-bugs` prompt analyzes scripts for bugs and suggests improvements.

 Parameters:
-- `scriptContent`: The Lua script content to analyze
+- `scriptContent`: The Luau script content to analyze
 - `scriptType`: Type of script
 - `checkPerformance`: Whether to check for performance issues
 - `checkSecurity`: Whether to check for security issues
 - `suggestImprovements`: Whether to suggest improvements

+### Performance Optimizer

+The `optimize-performance` prompt analyzes and optimizes Roblox scripts for better performance.

+Parameters:
+- `scriptContent`: The script to optimize
+- `targetFPS`: Target frames per second
+- `optimizationLevel`: Level of optimization to apply
+- `preserveReadability`: Whether to prioritize readability

 ## Development